-Our main objective is to treat diseases with a strong inflammatory component in the digestive system, but often IBD cases come hand-in-hand with other diseases such as Celiac, gluten sensitivity, uveitis, rheumatoid arthritis, spondylitis, food intolerance, multiple sclerosis, and many more.
+Our main objective is to treat diseases with a strong inflammatory component in the digestive system, but often IBD cases come hand-in-hand with other diseases such as Celiac, gluten sensitivity, uveitis, rheumatoid arthritis, spondylitis, food intolerance, multiple sclerosis, autism, and many more.

 We also work with a group of consultants in areas such as pediatrics, ophthalmology, ORL, surgery, infectious disease, and neurology who actively intervene whenever they are needed.

 Are there things that patients can do to increase their success?